Learn about choosing the right city, Canadian community diversity, city sizes, living outside cities and francophone communities.

 Canada is a large country with many places to live, each with its own:

 Even if you have friends and family living in Canada, think about what you want your new life to be like, such as:

 - Do you want to live in a large city?

 - Would you be happier in a small town?

 - What kind of schooling do you and your family want?

 Canadian communities are diverse

-If you have specific work skills, you will want to live in a place where you can best use them.
+If you have specific work skills, you’ll want to live in a place where you can best use them.
 Take time to consider other options, such as:

 Cities come in many sizes

 Medium-sized cities range in size from about 100,000 to 1 million people.
-Examples of medium-sized Canadian cities from East to West include:
+Medium-sized Canadian cities from East to West include: